How Your Tongue Helps Your Singing Voice

 - If the tongue is not relaxed you are holding too much tension in it.
 This means there will be tension in your tone.
 Not a good sound.

 - There are easy exercises provided for you here.
 Do them daily to relax your tongue.
 If you have trouble with trilling your tongue this indicates way too much tension.
 Keep practicing until trilling is easy.
 Put plenty of air behind the trill.
 Think of a planes' propeller.
 It need enough gas to get going.

 - Even professional recording stars practice these same exercises continuously.

 - Your entire body is your vocal instrument.
 It must be cared for and all tension in the face and neck-shoulder area need to be released before you sing.

 Sing for yourself and have fun.
 Less tension occurs when we enjoy our singing.
-Give up being self-critical and judgement.
-Your voice, like you, are unique.
+Give up being self-critical and judgemental.
+Your voice, like you, is one-of-a-kind and unique.
 Value that uniqueness.

 Sing With Joy ~

 Easy step-by-step instruction to learn how to breathe using the diaphragm (diaphragmatic breathing.)
 Sing and speak better.
 Bring more oxygen to your brain functioning neurons.
 Let's start now.

 Singers and speakers often acquire throat irritation.
 This interferes with the voice and interrupts the presentation, audition, recording session and show.
 Learn how to avoid these throat problems.

 I hate my voice!
 If you're one of the many people who feel this way, you've come to the right place because you're about to learn why you hate your voice and how to fix it.